|

 big shot

-- (slang) An important or influential person.
+- (Idiom) An important or influential person.

 Pete Lewis: "Rhadini's

-miproved now, Charlie, he's a big shot."
+improved now, Charlie, he's a big shot."

 Billy Goat